Saltee Islands

 Booking

-Online bookings are handled at the official ferry site salteeferry.com.
-After payment you will receive an email with your sailing time and a QR code needed for boarding.
-Because the vessel’s capacity is limited, popular summer weekends often sell out weeks in advance.
+Online bookings are handled at the official ferry site (link to be added once the correct URL is confirmed).
+After payment you will receive an email with your sailing time and QR code.
+Because capacity is limited, popular summer weekends often sell out weeks in advance.

 The Saltee Islands offer a rare combination of dramatic geology, rich wildlife and a touch of eccentric history.
-With a short boat ride, a modest fee and a commitment to respect the birds, a day on Great Saltee becomes a memorable slice of Ireland’s natural heritage.
+With a short boat ride, modest fee and a commitment to respect the birds, a day on Great Saltee becomes a memorable slice of Ireland’s natural heritage.